 Funds raised by WWE support Connor’s Cure through the V Foundation’s grant-making process.
 The V Foundation’s Scientific Advisory Committee vets and awards top-rated grant proposals from the nation’s leading medical facilities.
 In addition, funding will continue to support the research being done at Children’s Hospital of Pittsburgh of UPMC.

-This September, Dick Vitale and WWE combined their efforts this year to fund three pediatric grants totaling $1.8 million, with $900,000 being contributed by Vitale and WWE.
+In September 2020, Dick Vitale and WWE combined their efforts this year to fund three pediatric grants totaling $1.8 million, with $900,000 being contributed by Vitale and WWE.
 Translational grants are three-year awards of $600,000 total and support bench-to-bedside research.
 Two of the grants will fund studies related to DIPG, a universally fatal brain cancer, and the third grant will fund research for solid tumors in children.

 Connor’s Cure has helped raise nearly $3.5 million and assisted more than 500 families around the world.